Babiosik/TestVisualNovel/README.md

 Update UI 1.5h
 Add audio 15m
 Update visual of memory game 1h
+Add custom settings 1h

-In total, I spent 18-19 hours on development.
+In total, I spent 19-20 hours on development.

 ### Additionally
-I did not change all UI (settings, save/load, etc.).
+I did not change all UI (save/load, etc.).

 ### Bugs that I know about:
 The settings menu does not update when you change the language.
 On 4:3 screen sizes, the map icon is off-screen.
 In Ukrainian there are some characters that are not displayed.
 The quest log is not translating.
+In non-English localisations, sometimes the text goes outside the borders